romain130492/robotic-resources/ReadMe.md

-## Robotic Resources/ Software dev
+## Robotic Resources for software development

 - Getting the right resources for robotics sucks.
 Hence here is a compilation: